ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 ### What to return

 Your carefully thought out analysis of attack containing **at least** next items:
 * Careful analysis of attack start/end time, intensities and bots participating it (analysis targets described above).
-Your style of reporting is free-formed, but depth quality of analysis is expected to be sufficient.
+Your style of reporting is free-formed, but depth and quality of analysis is expected to be sufficient.
 * Well-reasoned explanation why certain type of request were used in DDoS attack.
 * IP address which points towards the real person controlling the botnet, and reasoning why you ended up to that conclusion.